Local Area Attractions Near Santa Fe KOA Journey

 The Pecos National Historical Monument is located 25 miles east of Santa Fe off Interstate 25.
 This abandoned Indian village was occupied until 1838 and served as an important trading center for Plains and Pueblo tribes.
 Remnants of two Spanish churches, a ceremonial kiva and other structures are visible.

 Chimayo is a weaving village.
 Traditional Spanish colonial woolen rugs, jackets and vests are sold.
-Santuario de Chimayo, called the "Lourdes of the Southwest," is a venerated church famous for its healing earth.
+Santuario de Chimayo called the "Lourdes of the Southwest," is a venerated church famous for its healing earth.
+Every Easter, there is a pilgrimage to Chimayo, with many people walking from as far away as Albuquerque to come and pay respects.

 Abiquiu is the home of the Spanish Colonial home that houses the magnificent geological formations that Georgia O'Keefe portrayed in some of her most famous paintings.
 About ten miles north of Abiquiu is crystal clear Abiquiu Lake.
 In the same vicinity you will find Echo Amphitheater, a large natural echo chamber that "bounces your voice" back to you.
 You can picnic here and take a short hike to the amphitheater.